omergamliel3/flutter-clean-architecture-app/README.md

 # NewsAPI

-A simple news api articles reader, using Getx and Flutter sdk.
+A simple news api articles reader, using Getx, GetX CLI and Flutter sdk.

 ## Screenshots